 What is covered on our Catastrophic Bleeding First Aid course?

-State where a tourniquet is applied, who removes it, what to record after application.
+State where a tourniquet should be applied, who should remove it, and what must be recorded after application

 Looking for other ways to get involved?